jertel/elastabot/README.md

 Slack provides a special link to create a classic bot in your community: https://api.slack.com/apps?new_classic_app=1

 Elastabot will only work with classic bots.
 Use the link above to create the new classic bot, but do not click the button to switch to granular permissions!
-This will effectively upgrade the classic bot to a modern Slack bot and you'll have to start over.
+Switching to granular permissions will effectively upgrade the classic bot to a modern Slack bot and you'll have to start over.

+Step-by-step instructions:

+1. Click the special link to create a classic bot (shown above)
+2. A popup form will appear entitled "Create a Slack App (Classic)"
+3. Enter a name, such as "Elastabot", and choose your Slack community from the drop-down and then click the "Create App" button.
+4. Click the "Bots" box.
+5. Click "Add Legacy Bot User"
+6. Enter a name for the bot, such as "Elastabot", and enter a username, such "elastabot" (lowercase) and click "Add" button.
+7. Click "Install App" from the left-side menu.
+8. Click "Install App to Workspace".
+9. Click "Allow" on the permission confirmation screen.
+10. Copy the bottom "Bot User Oauth Access Token" for use during installation of Elastabot.

 Once you create the classic bot and install it into your workspace you'll see a screen presenting two tokens.
 Use the bottom "Bot User" token for the configuration parameter mentioned below.
 Do not use the OAuth Token.

 ## Search